lucashbatista/bikeshare/bikeshare_chicago.md

  Questions to be asked:
 1. How do annual members and casual riders use cyclistic bikes differently?
+   Ther service is used more on Sundays summing the members and casual users.
+The members also use more the service on Sundays.
+On Sundays the total is half and half for the bike service in Chicago.
+The day where people use the service the least is on Wednesdays which is almost half of the busiest day that is Sundays.
+The ratio between members and casual riders on weekdays are very big, that might be for the fact that weekends the city of Chicago receive a lot of turists that are non member of the bike service of the city of Chicago.
-2. Why would casual riders buy cyclistic annual membership?
+3. Why would casual riders buy cyclistic annual membership?
+[need more information to try to asnwer this question]

-3. How can Cyclistic use digital media to influence casual riders to become members?
+5. How can Cyclistic use digital media to influence casual riders to become members?

 Report for the following deliverables: